-For the The Ended M
+For the Three Months Ended March 31,

 2017 2016

-Interest charged on debt principal outstanding \$ 272.9 \$ 268.3
+\$ 272.9 \$ 268.3

-Impact of interest rate hedging program, including related amortization 8.7 6.4
+8.7 6.4

-Interest costs capitalized in connection with construction projects (1) (39.6) (42.5)
+(39.6) (42.5)

-Other (2) 7.3 8.4
+7.3 8.4

-Total \$ 249.3 \$ 240.6
+\$ 249.3 \$ 240.6

-(1) We capitalize interest costs incurred on funds used to construct property, plant and equipment while the asset is in its construction phase.
+- (1) We capitalize interest costs incurred on funds used to construct property, plant and equipment while the asset is in its construction phase.
 Capitalized interest amounts become part of the historical cost of an asset and are charged to earnings (as a component of depreciation expense) on a straight line basis over the estimated useful life of the asset once the asset enters its intended service.
 When capitalized interest is recorded, it reduces interest expense from what it would be otherwise.
-Capitalized interest amounts fluctuate based on the timing of when projects are placed into service, our capital spending levels and the interest rates charged on borrowings.

-(2) Primarily reflects facility commitment fees charged in connection with our revolving credit facilities and amortization of debt issuance costs.
+Capitalized interest amounts fluctuate based on the timing of when projects are placed into service, our capital spending levels and the interest rates charged on borrowings. - (2) Primarily reflects facility commitment fees charged in connection with our revolving credit facilities and amortization of debt issuance costs.